-You can also use these beautiful plants and a “Trap Crop” to distract pesky aphids from your precious vegetables.
+You can use these beautiful plants as a “Trap Crop” to distract pesky aphids from your precious vegetables.
 They also attract good bugs such as pollinators and hoverflies, a predator of common pests like aphids.

 Endive: This is our first year growing endive in our domes.
 We wish we would have done it sooner.
 They are beautiful frilly greens that seem to love living in greenhouses.

 Fennel: “This is seriously my favorite vegetable.
 So easy to grow in a dome and so rewarding.
 Fennel is near impossible to find in stores, and if you do, they are not nearly as good.” – Heather Gray

 Paris Island Cos Romaine: Now that days are getting warmer and the sun is finally shining, we recommend making the switch from winter lettuce to romaine.
 This particular romaine has nice meaty leaves and grows well in a Growing Dome.